-We are always on the lookout for writers to cover football in all parts of the world, no matter how obscure the region or the topic.
+We always welcome writers looking to cover football in any part of the world, no matter how obscure the region or the topic.

 If you are looking for a platform for your football writing, stories, reports, or other media, we would like to hear from you.

 We can’t pay writers.
 No one gets paid at WFi at the moment, including the editors, and on the rare occasion any money is made it goes back into the site and podcasts to support hosting fees, production, and upkeep of the various strands of our football media outlet.

 Many WFi contributors have gone to secure paid work in the industry and have had their work published by outlets including the BBC, the Guardian, the Times, Sky Sports, the Telegraph, and Football Whispers.
 Others have gone into full or part-time scouting or coaching roles.

 We also receive contributions from those already working in football, or the football media, who need an outlet which gives them the freedom to publish something different.

-For new writers we do our best to offer advice on writing style, grammar, and research, if required.
+For new writers, we do our best to offer advice on style, grammar, and research, if and where required.
 We have done so for many writers who have contributed to the site while trying to break into the industry or studying for a relevant qualification.

 Views on individual articles range from a few hundred to around 40,000.